 Day 6-7 Havana

 On returning to Havana you should be much more relaxed and accustomed to the Cuban way of life.
 I have written a guide to spending 48 hours in Havana that you can read here.
+If you have a little more time to spare thought take a read of this 3-day itinerary for Havana here.

 Are You Traveling soon?